wikip-co/wikip-co/source/_posts/DevOps/Server Administration/Linux/Job Scheduling/cron/scheduling-tasks-with-cron.md

 Choose 1-4 [1]:
 ```

-I recommend selecting option 1.

-Then you should see a `crontab` file open on your screen that looks like this,
+You should see a `crontab` file open on your screen that looks like this,

 ```
 # Edit this file to introduce tasks to be run by cron.